gnosischain/tokenbridge-contracts/USDSMigration.md

 ### Key Changes for Third-Party Applications:

+Etherum -> Gnosis Chain

-- Third-party applications **must integrate** with the new **Bridge Router contract** after it has been deployed on Ethereum, with timeline for **1 month**.
+- Third-party applications **must integrate** with the new **Bridge Router contract on Ethereum**.
 - The **Bridge Router** serves as the entry point for token relay transactions, routing them to the appropriate bridge contract on Gnosis Chain (**xDAI Bridge** or **Omnibridge**).
 - **DAI & USDS transactions must go through the Bridge Router.** Transactions sent directly to the xDAI Bridge on Ethereum will **fail** if they attempt to relay DAI after the upgrade.
 - **For tokens other than DAI & USDS**, using the Bridge Router is **optional**—third-party applications can continue interacting with Omnibridge directly.

+Gnosis Chain -> Ethereum

+- To get USDS on Ethereum, one **MUST** switch to USDSDepositContract on Gnosis Chain when initiating the transaction.
+- To get DAI on Ethereum, one **MUST** remain calling the Home xDAI Bridge as it is.
+- Third-party applications **MUST** update their indexer to index the new event format emitted from Gnosis Chain.
+- Claiming token on Ethereum remains the same function `executeSignatures(bytes memory message, bytes memory signatures)`.
+One can call it either on BridgeRouter or the XDaiForeignBridge contract on Ethereum.

 ### Transition Period:

-- Before the USDS upgrade on the xDAI Bridge, third-party applications have time to **adapt to the Bridge Router interface**.
+- Before the USDS upgrade on the xDAI Bridge, third-party applications have time to **adapt to the Bridge Router interface, new USDS Deposit contract** and **update their indexer for new event signature on Gnosis Chain**.
-- By **specifying the token address** when relaying tokens through the Bridge Router, the system will **swap them accordingly** to the currently accepted token on the xDAI Bridge.

-More info on the GIP: https://forum.gnosis.io/t/gip-118-should-sdai-be-replaced-by-susds-in-the-bridge/9354

 ## Dev